Migrate from Legacy Faust

 Create a list of components that can be reused in the new version of Faust and move them into the new projects folder.

-Start by installing the Faust.js core packages and dependencies:
+Start by installing the Faust.js core packages and dependencies in your terminal:

 scripts": {